• Skip to primary navigation

 Recipe Tips

-• If this drink is too tart for your tastes, add 0.25 ounces of simple syrup to your glass along with the cranberry juice.
+• If this drink is too tart for your tastes, add 0.25 ounces of simple syrup to your glass along with the cranberry juice or make it a Poinsettia Cocktail by adding 0.25 oz of orange liqueur.

 • Change up your glassware!
 This cocktail should be served in a stemmed glass, but don’t worry if you have more guests than champagne glasses.
 Coupe glasses or white wine glasses work great for serving this cocktail.